-Geography and Economics of Scale
+Too Much Geography: Density and Economics of Scale

 The primary reason that Canadian postage costs so much is simple: Canada doesn’t have enough people and they’re too far apart.

 You might be thinking: is it really that bad?
-Most Canadians live in cities and a few kilometers from the U.S. border.
+Most Canadians live in cities and a few kilometres from the U.S. border.
 The population density in those regions must be comparable once we leave out the territories and Nunavut.
 Unfortunately, this is not the case.

 Even on a regional basis, Canada can’t create the same economics of scale.
 The most densely populated area of Canada is the Quebec City-Windsor corridor, which has a population density of around 82 people/km2.
 In the United States, however, over 45% of its population lives in a state with a greater population density than that.
 When it comes to postage rates, density is destiny.